 Regional Patterns in Relative Mobility.
 While the variation in absolute mobility can be well explained by state A-Level shares, regional patterns in relative mobility are less obvious.
-Figure 10 presents a heat map of our estimates of the parental income gradient.21 Blue areas represent regions of high mobility (low gradients), whereas red areas indicate low mobility.
+Figure 11 presents a heat map of our estimates of the parental income gradient.28 Blue areas represent regions of high mobility (low gradients), whereas red areas indicate low mobility.
 In some rural labor markets, the parental income gradient is estimated below 0.3, whereas in the least mobile areas the gradient exceeds 0.8.
-While LLMs in the East exhibit lower mobility on average, clusters of high and low mobility are spread out across all of Germany.
-In contrast to our estimates of absolute mobility, some of the observed clusters extend beyond state borders.
-The LLMs with the highest gradient (Lichtenfels) and the lowest gradient (Mühldorf) are both located in Bavaria.
+While

-$^{^{21}}$ The corresponding heat map for the Q5/Q1 ratio is displayed in Figure B.8 in the Appendix.
+$^{^{28}}$ The corresponding heat map for the Q5/Q1 ratio is displayed in Figure B.8 in the Appendix.
 The correlations between our mobility measures are reported in Appendix Table B.1.

-FIGURE 10.
+FIGURE 11.
 Parental Income Gradient by Local Labor Market